-Next let’s see how people in Italy say “Italian”.
-The correct answer is "Italian".
+Next, let’s see how people in Italy say “Italian”.
+The correct answer is "Italiano".
 Listen to how an Italian speaker would pronounce it:

 Yes, we have arrived at number 8 where “yes” is the subject to be discussed.
 Italian speakers say “yes” by simply saying "sì".
 Enhance your understanding by listening to how a person from Italy would pronounce it:

 Thank you for reading this far or should I say "Grazie" as they say in Italian.
-Here's a native speaker thanking you in Italian:
+Here's a fluent speaker thanking you in Italian:

 No polite conversation can end without a good old goodbye or "Arrivederci" how Italian people usually say.
 Now it's time for a delightful Italian voice to say "Goodbye" to you:

 Boh: used to say "I don’t know, no clue, who knows?"